Looking for the best way to reheat prime rib slices?

 Preheat your oven to 250 degrees.
 While the oven is preheating, you can get your prime rib oven ready.

-Place your slabs of meat in a baking pan and add a few tablespoons of broth.
+Place your slabs of meat in a baking pan and add a few tablespoons of broth or au jus.
 You can use water here too, but like the microwave method, this will dilute the flavor a bit.

 Check it after 10 minutes in the oven.
 If it’s ready to eat, get it onto a serving plate quickly so it does not continue to cook.

-If it’s not ready for consumption yet, wrap the prime rib back up and give it another 3 minutes before checking again.
+If it’s not ready for consumption yet, wrap the prime rib back up in the aluminum foil and give it another 3 minutes before checking again.

 If you’re not feeling up to reheating your prime rib, you can always eat it cold.